 There are dozens of furry conventions held across the country every year, including Califur, coming to the Sheraton Fairplex Hotel & Convention Center in Pomona, Calif, in May; Motor City Furry Con, which was April 7-9 at the Sheraton Detroit Novi Hotel in Novi, Mich.; and the largest, Anthrocon, scheduled for June 29-July 2 at the David L. Lawrence Convention Center in Pittsburgh.

 The hullabaloo in Denver has seemingly made other furry convention organizers far from the Mile High City a little edgy.
-Those contracted by Amplify appeared hesitant to discuss their own furry gatherings — and most didn’t respond to interview requests.
+Those contacted by Amplify appeared hesitant to discuss their own furry gatherings — and most didn’t respond to interview requests.

 But Samuel Conway, the chairman of Anthrocon, which attracts more than 7,000 furries annually, told Amplify that plans for this year’s event are on schedule despite worries over what happened in Colorado.
 For a lot of conventions there are always concerns over problems with the general public, who might see adults running around town in animal getups as silly or creepy.